python/cpython/Doc/library/concurrent.futures.rst

 .. class:: ProcessPoolExecutor(max_workers=None)

    An :class:`Executor` subclass that executes calls asynchronously using a pool of at most *max_workers* processes.
-If *max_workers* is ``None`` or not given then as many worker processes will be created as the machine has processors.
+If *max_workers* is ``None`` or not given, it will default to the number of processors on the machine.

 .. _processpoolexecutor-example: